Fzurbonsen/CompArchHS2025/HW1/report_1.md

-# Review: "You and Your Research" by Richard Hamming
+# Review 1: "You and Your Research" by Richard Hamming

 ## Summary